 Other Sections of Post:

 Are there bird watching opportunities at Disney World?
-How many species can be observed over a week vacation with your family?
-Is it possible to have an amazing family vacation at Disney while having plenty of time for birding around the parks and property?
+How many species could be observed over a week vacation with your family?
+Is it possible to have a fantastic family vacation at Disney while having plenty of time for birding around the parks and property?

 After a surviving a week at Disney World, the verdict is in: